Margaret Rutherford: Personal life, illness, death and legacy

 In 1945, Rutherford, 53, married character actor Stringer Davis, 46, after a courtship that lasted 15 years.
 Davis' mother reportedly considered Rutherford an unsuitable match for her son, and their wedding was postponed until after Mrs. Davis had died.
 Subsequently, the couple appeared in many productions together.
 Davis adored Rutherford, with one friend noting: "For him she was not only a great talent but, above all, a beauty."
 The actor and former serviceman rarely left his wife's side, serving Rutherford as private secretary.
 He also nursed and comforted her through periodic debilitating depression.
 These illnesses, sometimes involving stays in mental hospitals and electric shock treatment, were kept hidden from the press during Rutherford's lifetime.

 In the 1950s, Rutherford and Davis unofficially adopted writer Gordon Langley Hall (later Dawn Langley Simmons), then in her twenties, who later wrote a biography of Rutherford in 1983.

 Rutherford suffered from Alzheimer's disease at the end of her life and was unable to work.
 Davis cared for his wife at their Buckinghamshire home until her death on 22 May 1972, aged 80.
 Many of Britain's top actors, including John Gielgud, Ralph Richardson, Flora Robson, and Joyce Grenfell, attended a memorial Service of Thanksgiving at the Actors' Church, St. Paul's, Covent Garden, on 21 July 1972, where 90-year-old Sybil Thorndike praised her friend's enormous talent and recalled that Rutherford had "never said anything horrid about anyone".

 Rutherford and Davis (who died in 1973) are interred at the graveyard of St. James's Church, Gerrards Cross, Buckinghamshire.
 "A Blithe Spirit" is inscribed on the base of Margaret Rutherford's memorial stone, a reference to the Noël Coward play that helped to make her name.
+The cottage they shared in Chalfont St Peter was demolished after Rutherford’s death; a residential care home built on the site was named Rutherford House, Marple Lane, in her honour.